zeroluck/docs/sources/admin-guide/configuration/index.md

   Gluu.
 The email address in this field shall receive various notifications from Centreon.

-* _Email for Jira:_ The customers are not provided the jira access, and it will be removed from oxTrust soon.
+* _Email for Jira:_ The customers that are not provided by the jira access, and it will be removed from oxTrust soon.
 Please visit [Gluu Support](https://support.gluu.org) for customer support.

 * _Email for Billing:_ The email address in this field will receive the billing invoices from Gluu.

 * _Email for Privacy:_ This email address will receive news and updates about the privacy related matters of Gluu.

 * _Email for SVN:_ The IdP related configuration files are are saved in the [Gluu SVN](https://svn.gluu.info).
 Configuration files are generally saved under */opt/* and */etc/httpd/*.
 The email address will get access to the checked-in files section of the corresponding IdP.